gabyx/dotfiles/docs/nixos/README.md

      worth backing up, as it’s trivial to reconstruct.
    - `persist`: The subvolume for `/persist`, containing system state which should be persistent across reboots and possibly backed up.
+   - `persist/etc`: The subvolume for `/persist/etc`, containing some special
+     stuff.
    - `log`: The subvolume for `/var/log`.
 I’m not so interested in backing up logs but I want them to be preserved across reboots, so I’m dedicating a subvolume to logs rather than using the persist subvolume.